PabloJM21/sales-data-cluster-analysis/README.md

 For feasability, we will take into account the data recorded since 2020.

 The analysis consists of two main stages.
-Before these stages, an optional orthogonal transformation can be applied to the data, ensuring that shifted graphs with similar patterns become indistinguishable.
-This preliminary transformation allows the clustering algorithm to focus on capturing similar trends in the time series data, regardless of differences in their values.
+Before these stages, a preliminary standardization can be applied to the time series data, which is done individually for each category.
+This preliminary transformation allows the clustering algorithm to focus on capturing similar trends in the data, regardless of differences in their values and amplitude.
-This transformation can be applied enabling the `--orthogonal_transform` parameter.
+This transformation can be applied enabling the `--standardize` parameter.

 1. **Principal component analysis (PCA)**:
    For dimensionality reduction.
-Two dimensions were chosen for the subspace.
+The number of components can be set through the `--number_components` parameter.
 2. **K-means Clustering**:
    Selected for the cluster analysis.
 The number of clusters can be set through the `--number_clusters` parameter.